University of Huddersfield - Nursing Pre-Registration Mental Health MSc

 Entry Requirements

-• IELTS is 6.5 overall with no element lower than 6.0, or equivalent will be considered acceptable.
+• IELTS requirements for non-English speakers, The minimum for IELTS is 6.5 overall with no element lower than 6.0, or equivalent.

 Career Prospects